 The restore process is documented in the article Restoring a backup system image from Windows.

-Macrium ReDeploy is now included in all editions of Macrium Reflect except for the Free Edition.
+Macrium ReDeploy is now included in all paid editions of Macrium Reflect.
+This excludes the Free Edition and 30 day trials.

 VBScript, PowerShell and MS-DOS batch file support